kevschoo/C323-First-Project/README.md

 * [ ] Calculator works properly with the logical operations
 * [ ] Calculator can change orientation and use a different layout
 * [ ] Calculator saves data between changes and obtains new buttons when horizontal
+* [ ] Calculator has a new app Icon.
+Icon made by me.

 The following **extensions** are implemented: